 Wales is a graduate of Wabash College where he earned a bachelor’s degree in political science and German, with an area of concentration in secondary education.
 He also earned his Certified Meeting Professional (CMP) designation from the Events Industry Council in 2010.
 Wales is an active member of Meeting Professionals International (MPI), and has served both as the president of the Potomac Chapter of MPI and on several global committees.
 He is a member of the Phi Kappa Psi Fraternity, and currently serves on several advisory councils designed to enhance and improve the events industry.

-Dr. Jacqueline Rodriguez is the assistant vice president for programs and professional learning at the American Association of Colleges for Teacher Education (AACTE) where she leads the content development for the association’s research, policy, and advocacy.
+Dr. Jacqueline Rodriguez is the Vice President for Research, Policy, & Advocacy at the American Association of Colleges for Teacher Education (AACTE) where she leads the strategy and content devlopment for the association’s research, policy, and advocacy.
 Jackie is an experienced teacher, teacher leader, and professor.
-Prior to her appointment with AACTE, Jackie served the College of William & Mary as a faculty member in the School of Education (areas of teaching and research: inclusive education, culturally and linguistically diverse exceptional learners, culturally responsive teacher preparation, assessment in special education, special education law and policy).
-She continues to mentor graduate students and participates on dissertation committees.
+Prior to her appointment with AACTE, Jackie served William & Mary as a special education faculty member in the School of Education.
+She continues to mentor graduate students and serve on dissertation committees.
 Jackie is a Holmes Scholars alumna, co-establishing the W&M Holmes Scholars Program and coordinating the program through her tenure at the University.
 Jackie also co-directed the W&M Social Justice Graduate Research Fellowship supporting graduate students in their pursuit to study social justice on campus and throughout the community.

-Rodriguez’s research focuses on equity and access to high-quality education and educators.
+Jackie’s research focuses on providing all students equity and access to high-quality education and educators.
 Her book, Special Education Law and Policy: From Foundation to Application, focuses ensuring educators and advocates are prepared to support students with disabilities in our nation’s schools.
 She’s written and presented on topics including culturally responsive teaching practices, simulation to support teacher preparation, STEM education for diverse exceptional learners, and bridging education policy to practice.
-Rodriguez’s research in the area of education in emergencies and conflict is focused on displaced/refugee students with disabilities.
-Rodriguez served on High Leverage Practices Writing team supported by the Council of Exceptional Children (CEC) and the CEEDAR Center.
-She serves on several editorial boards and was a McKnight Doctoral Fellow.
+Jackie served on the High Leverage Practices Writing team supported by the Council of Exceptional Children (CEC) and the CEEDAR Center.
+Jackie’s research in the area of education in emergencies and conflict is focused on displaced/refugee students with disabilities.

-Rodriguez is active in state, national, and international professional organizations where she supports increased access for students with exceptionalities and student veterans to institutes of higher education, high-quality teacher preparation, and meaningful policies to support diverse and exceptional learners.
-Rodriguez has served on the Boards of the Teacher Education Division of CEC, secretary to the Higher Education Consortium for Special Education, the State of Virginia’s Advisory Committee for Disability Access to Higher Education, and the Division for International Special Needs Education and Services.
+Jackie is active in state, national, and international professional organizations where she supports increased access for students with exceptionalities and student veterans to institutes of higher education, high-quality teacher preparation, and meaningful policies to support diverse and exceptional learners.
+Rodriguez has served on the Boards of the Teacher Education Division of CEC, the Higher Education Consortium for Special Education, the State of Virginia’s Advisory Committee for Disability Access to Higher Education, and the Division for International Special Needs Education and Services.
 She continues to serve on several editorial boards.